Who should consider programs offered by the Global Outreach and Extended Education at ASU?

 The project must be a real project not a mock.

 The project selected must have a reasonable scope and specificity to be implemented within the time constraints of the course.
-The project goal should ultimately generate minimally, time savings.
+The project goal should ultimately generate, at the minimum, time savings.

 Project ideas can range from improving commuting times, eliminating overtime and reducing cycle time, eliminating process waste or intensive manufacturing solutions.

-Students are given 60 days after the end date of the course to complete and submit the final project:
+Participants are given 60 days after the instruction end date of the course to complete and submit the final project:

-Master Black Belt: (In-Person) Students must attend the intensive 5-day classroom training on the ASU campus and complete a white paper that is approved by Dr. Montgomery.
+Master Black Belt: In-person - Participants must attend the intensive 5-day classroom training on the ASU campus and complete a white paper that is approved by an expert practitioner.

 Lean Green Belt: